LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 These limits are because the *AT1846S RF* chip **will not operate reliably** outside this range, and this range is actually beyond the published specification of the AT1846S, which is technically 134MHz - 174MHz, 200MHz - 260MHz, 400MHz - 520MHz.

 It should also be noted that the radio does **not** have a PA or Rx section for the 200MHz band, **so operating in this range has high spurious emissions, usually on the 1<sup>st</sup> harmonic of the frequency in use**.

+##### TX Inhibit<!-- linebreak -->

+You can inhibit the transmission to prevent unauthorized individuals from transmitting, or to eliminate accidental transmissions while carrying the transceiver.

+Options are:

+- ***OFF***: transmission is enabled.
+- ***ON***: transmission is disabled.

+*Note:*

+- When TX is inhibited; APRS beaconing, VOX triggering and Satellite transmissions are also disabled.

 ##### Filter time<!-- linebreak -->